-Romance doesn’t require an empty wallet.
+Romance doesn’t require emptying your wallet (or even leaving home!).
 Not looking to spend a lot of money?
 Make a list of date ideas that fit within a budget and choose from them!
 Long walks on the beach and sunsets are free and that cheesy-romance feel is priceless.

 Not all types of dates work for every night of the week.
 An easy way to never run out of date ideas is to categorize them.
 There are several ways to do this: by weekday or weekend, staying in or going out, and by seasons!

 If your date is scheduled for a weeknight, take a look at what fun date ideas you can do in your house from baking to movie marathons.
-Ready to wine and dine?
-Add restaurants to your list of weekend dates!
-Whether it’s summer or winter, get creative and have fun with seasonal dates, from baseball games and picnics on the beach to ice skating or making gingerbread houses!
+Have some time to get away?
+Add nearby road trip destinations to your list of weekend dates!
+Whether it’s summer or winter, get creative and have fun with seasonal dates, from picnics on the beach to ice skating or making gingerbread houses!

 Date Your Own Way

 Not every relationship is the same.
 While some find romance in dim-lighting and 10-course meals, others find it in the outdoors while hiking together.

 It’s important to keep dates within the realm of the relationship in order to keep the honeymoon phase alive.
 Don’t worry about having to do every type of date together, or spending hours gazing into one another’s eyes, it’s all about spending meaningful time together in a way that keeps love fun!